Ripe-Tomatoes/Ripe-tomatoes/README.md

     - Modularized code
     - Zhao
   3. Get better at shit
     - Wide range of challenges, from MVC and Angular to databases and tokens.
 APIs, callbacks/async functions.
 Front-end and back-end.
+ALGORITHMS TOO YAY

 #Getting Started
 We are excited that you have chosen to contribute to the Ripe Tomatoes project!
 Ripe Tomatoes was designed to be highly modular and easily expandable.
 Notable things include: